OuchenTech/Kivy-To-Release-APK-AAB/README.md

           path: ./bin/*-release-signed.aab
 ```

-#### Explanation of Key Steps in the build.yml File:
+#### Explanation of Key Steps in the `build.yml` File:

 **Step 1: Decode Keystore from Base64**

 GitHub Secrets allow us to store sensitive data securely.
 The keystore file is stored as a Base64-encoded string in GitHub Secrets.
-This step decodes the keystore and saves it as `android.jks` (Similar to the name in `buildozer.spec`) file on the runner's filesystem.
+This step decodes the keystore and saves it as `android.jks` file on the runner's filesystem.

 **Step 2: Build Release APK using Buildozer**